Whether you want to go dairy-free for the animals or environment, our beginners guide is for you!

 Adult Females (aged 19-50 years) that are not pregnant or lactating: 700 mcg RAE per day(16). - Why do We Need it?
 Ever heard that you need this essential nutrient for eye health?
 That’s right!
 Vitamin A is also important for immune system health, reproduction, and proper cell functioning in addition to eyesight!

 - How Can I Get It Without Dairy?
-Certain foods, like beef liver and pickled Atlantic herring have preformed vitamin A, while plant foods, mainly have provitamin A. Good sources of provitamin A include namely include orange to red hued vegetables, like carrots and sweet potatoes.
+Certain foods, like beef liver and pickled Atlantic herring have preformed vitamin A, while plant foods, mainly have provitamin A (a precursor to vitamin A .
+Good sources of provitamin A include namely orange to red hued vegetables, like carrots and sweet potatoes.

 One study suggests that about 45% of the certain individuals may not absorb as much beta carotene or convert it efficiently to active vitamin A(17).